The world celebrates the Malbec grape on April 17, the 12th occasion it has done so since the special day was inaugurated.

 Druk my Niet

-The tiny estate lies in the Daljosafat area and was relaunched last year after a devastating fire.
-The property sports a new tasting room and winery, as well as new self-catering cottages built in the Cape vernacular style.
-The Malbec that supplies amongst others its single variety wine, were planted in 2004.
+The 11ha boutique estate lies in the Daljosafat area.
+The property sports a tasting room and winery, as well as self-catering cottages built in the Cape vernacular style.
+The Malbec vines that supply amongst others its consistent award-winning single variety wine, were planted in 2004.
+Wine tasting is by appointment only, but well worth the effort even if it’s just for the views the property provides of the surrounding area.

 Contact: 021 868 2393, firstname.lastname@example.org or visit www.dmnwines.co.za

-Another small winery, Mitre's Edge has dedicated just less than a hectare of the 18 at its disposal to Malbec.
-The latter was planted in 2003.
+Another small winery, Mitre’s Edge has dedicated just less than a hectare of the 18 at its disposal to Malbec.
+The latter was planted in 2003 and supplies fruit for the establishment’s flagship single variety wine.
 Wine tasting is an exclusive experience, hosted at its Cape Georgian-styled manor house by appointment only.
 Accommodation is also available here.

 The first sign of Glen Carlou when driving along the Klapmuts-Simondium Road is the imposing winery and visitor centre that rises at the head of the vineyards.
 Here, Malbec is used in its Grand Classique red blend and a single variety wine in its Collection range.
 After or before a wine tasting or meal at the restaurant, there’s an impressive art gallery to visit.